 And then there’s his wife, Elizabeth.
-If he’s good enough for her, he’s good enough for America.
-Still, I have my doubts about where the Kucinich campaign is headed with its recent move into Second Life.
+If Kucinich is good enough for her, then he’s good enough for America.
+Still, I have my doubts about where the Kucinich campaign is heading with its recent move into Second Life.

-Kucinich is the second presidential candidate to officially authorize a campaign presence in the virtual world (behind Mike Gravel who has been here for almost six months).
+Kucinich is the second presidential candidate to officially authorize a campaign presence in the virtual world (behind Mike Gravel, who has been here for almost six months).
 Somehow the title “Second Presidential Candidate in Second Life” doesn’t have much of a ring to it.
 When you’re running well behind the rest of the pack in real life, second place in the Metaverse doesn’t count for much.

 I probably wouldn’t be so harsh on the Kucinich campaign if it appeared that there was a method to their madness.
-Unfortunately, after several visits to their new Second Life location, I’m almost certain there is no plan.
+Unfortunately, after several visits to their new Second Life location, I’m almost sure there is no plan.

-While I’ve said that second and third tier presidential candidates need to be more aggressive in their use of new media, I’m starting to think that Second Life may be the exception to this rule.
+While I’ve said that second and third-tier presidential candidates need to be more aggressive in their use of new media, I’m starting to think that Second Life may be the exception to this rule.